703: Deathstalker and the Warriors from Hell

 Heavy metal rock bands often favor logos in fonts that look like swords or other cutlery, like the title of this movie; they also like to use umlauts, often incorrectly, just because they look cool.
 Spinal Tap, the heavy metal band in the classic mockumentary This Is Spinal Tap, placed their umlaut over the n.

 Horton Hears a Who! is a 1954 children’s book by Theodor Geisel, better known as Dr. Seuss.
+Carla Sands, née Carla Herd, left acting to become a chiropractor, and in 2016 was named ambassador to Norway by Donald Trump.

 Thom Christopher is remembered for his role as Hawk in the sci-fi series Buck Rogers in the 25th Century, which aired, ironically, before Deathstalker.
 He had a long-running role on One Life to Live in the 1990s and periodically since then.